 While typical construction would be both cost-prohibitive and too time-consuming, modular classrooms are a great option for schools that need to quickly add classrooms before reopening in the fall.

-If adding additional classrooms is part of your school’s plan to reopen with social distancing, the Denali Classroom System™ from Alaska Structures® is a prefabricated building solution that drastically reduces setup time and quickly provides a versatile option to meet both immediate and future needs.
+If adding additional classrooms is part of your school’s plan to reopen with social distancing, modular classrooms from Alaska Structures® are prefabricated building solutions that reduce setup time and quickly provide a versatile option to meet both immediate and future needs.

 This portable classroom system can be installed in a matter of days so that schools can be prepared to reopen as soon as possible (construction is included free of charge).
-Measuring 24 feet wide by 80 feet long, the Denali Classroom System includes two separate classrooms and can safely accommodate students while maintaining social distancing.
-A central utility room with space for a refrigerator, sink, food prep area, and washer/dryer ensure that the classroom system is fully equipped to meet students’ needs, eliminating any need to enter the main school building and mix with students and staff there.
+A central utility room with space for a refrigerator, sink, food prep area, and washer/dryer ensures that the classroom is fully equipped to meet student’s needs, eliminating any need to enter the main school building and mix with students and staff there.

-Once reduced class sizes are no longer necessary, the Denali Classroom System can be repurposed for use as administrative offices, training rooms, teacher lounges, research labs, childcare facilities, and other applications.
-You can also easily relocate the Denali Classroom System to another school in your district to meet changing needs, regardless of education level.
+Once reduced class sizes are no longer necessary, the modular building can be repurposed for use as administrative offices, training rooms, teacher lounges, research labs, childcare facilities, and other applications.
+You can also easily relocate the modular building to another school in your district to meet changing needs, regardless of education level.

 Additional benefits of our fabric structures include: